harsh-k-thakur/KalmanFilterSlam/README.md

 # KalmanFilterSlam

-In this project, I have implemented Particle Filter for mapping the free space of the world.
+In this project, I have implemented KalMan Filter for finding the trajectory using the IMU data and features of the map.

-The data I have used for this is available on my google drive.
-There are multiple data that is used to create this peoject.
+The data I have used for this is available in the [data](/code/data/) dolfer under code.

-  1. IMU
+There are multiple dataset that is used to create this peoject.
-  2. Encoder
+Both dataset contains different paths of the project

-  3. LiDAR
+  1. 03.npz
-  4. Stereo
+  2. 07.npz

-And as this is a robotics project, the rotation and transformation of the each particle are given in the param folder of this repository.
-This would help to locate the position of different sensor on my autonomous car.
+And as this is a robotics project, the features from left and right amera, along with rotation is all available in the python files names 03.npz and 07.npz file.

-The report for this project is available here.
+The report for this project is available [here](report/SLAM%20using%20EKF.pdf).

-The main code is available here.
-For this project I have heavily used Python and rest created everything from scratch.
+The main code is available [here](/code/EKF_SLAM_V2.ipynb).
+For this project I have heavily used Python and created everything from scratch.